 A deep mahogany root melting into a deep reddish-brown makes this copper-inspired look stand out in a crowd.

-First, you need to ask your hairstylist if your hair is healthy enough for a balayage.
+When it comes to dyed hair, you need to ask your hairstylist if your stands are healthy enough for a balayage.
 Use Depigmento, a nourishing, reconstructing lightener that gives the extra shine.
 This style is a perfect fit for many of us as it has different shades, therefore, goes well with different skin tones.
-However, it’s always important to make sure that either the warm or cold hues fit our pigmentation in the hair and in the skin.
+However, it’s always important to make sure that either the warm or cold hues fit the pigmentation in your hair and in your skin.

 My absolute favorite thing about this color is it reminds me of a sunset.
 The way the golden brown blends so nicely into the copper just reminds me of a perfect sunset.